Complexity Framework for Forbidden Subgraphs II: Edge Subdivision and the "H"-graphs: The Proofs of Theorems and

+We first give a general lemma (see also~\cite{BGMOPS22}, which only proves the first part of the lemma explicitly).

-Recall that $\mathbb{A}$ be the graph on six vertices that is built from a $C_4$ with two (distinct) pendant vertices, where these pendant vertices are attached to adjacent vertices of the $C_4$.
-Let $\mathbb{R}_i$ be the \emph{squash racket} graph built from a path on $i$ vertices being identified with some vertex on a $C_4$.
-Let us call the vertex on the $C_4$ which is of degree $2$, and whose neighbours are also of degree $2$, \emph{distinguished}, in the squash racket.
-In the following we often give a star $3$-colouring when we do not know the precise length of some path.
-It is sufficient to cover all residues modulo $3$ as we can repeat sequences $abc$ on a path, so long as $a,b,c \in \{1,2,3\}$ and $|\{a,b,c\}|=3$.
-We will not discuss this further. \begin{lemma} Suppose $G$ is star $3$-colourable and contains a $C_4$.
-Then only two vertices of this $C_4$ can have degree greater than $2$ and moreover if they exist they must be opposite vertices of the $C_4$.
-Moreover, in any star $3$-colouring of $G$, the vertices in the $C_4$ of degree $2$ must have the same colour. \end{lemma} \begin{proof} Suppose we have a $C_4$ in which three vertices have degree greater than $2$.
+\begin{lemma} Suppose $G$ is star $3$-colourable and contains a $C_4$ as a subgraph.
+Then only two vertices of this $C_4$ can have degree greater than $2$, and if they exist they must be opposite vertices of the $C_4$.
+Moreover, in any star $3$-colouring of $G$, the vertices in the $C_4$ of degree $2$ must have the same colour. \end{lemma}

+\begin{proof} Suppose we have a $C_4$ in which three vertices have degree greater than $2$.
 Two of these must be adjacent in the $C_4$, let us call them $u$ and $v$.
 If they both have private neighbours outside of the vertices of the $C_4$, then $G$ contains $\mathbb{A}$ as a subgraph, and is a no-instance.
 If they have a common neighbour outside of the vertices of the $C_4$, then $G$ contains a graph built from $C_4$ and $K_3$ by identifying an edge of the former with an edge of the latter as a subgraph (which contains a $C_5$), and is a no-instance.
 If they both have their third neighbour in the vertices of the $C_4$, then the vertices of the $C_4$ induce a $K_4$ in $G$, and this is a no-instance.
 Finally, is the possibility that one has a new neighbour outside of the $C_4$, while the other has a new neighbour inside of the $C_4$.
 Then $G$ contains as a subgraph a diamond with a pendant vertex attached to one of the vertices of degree $2$, and is a no-instance. \end{proof}

+Let $\mathbb{R}_i$ be the \emph{squash racket} graph built from a path on $i$ vertices by identifying one of the ends of the path with some vertex on a $C_4$; see also Figure~\ref{f-rack}.
+In $\mathbb{R}_i$, we call the vertex on the $C_4$ that is of degree $2$, and whose neighbours are also of degree $2$, \emph{distinguished}.
+In the following we often give a star $3$-colouring when we do not know the precise length of some path.
+It is sufficient to cover all residues modulo $3$ as we can repeat sequences $abc$ on a path, so long as $a,b,c \in \{1,2,3\}$ and $|\{a,b,c\}|=3$.
+We will not discuss this further.